Drummondville, Quebec, Canada: What to pack, what to wear, and when to go [2024]

 Comfort + Essentials

-A plug adapter that supports outlet types A and B. Make sure to choose the correct kind.
-A lot of adapters currently being sold are simply plug changers and require your devices to adjust the voltage themselves.
-If yours can't do that they could burn up.
-This one should work in most countries.
+A plug adapter that supports outlet types A and B. Be sure to get the necessary kind.
+Most adapters that you can buy are just plugs and require your electronics to convert the voltage themselves.
+If your devices can't do that they could get fried.
+This one works in most areas.

 • Power bank for devices